Jamie Balfour

 3: Using tables

-I would never suggest using this solution.
-It is here only for completeness sake.
+I would never suggest this solution.
+It is here only for completeness' sake.
 Tables should be avoided for layout and used only for semantic meaning.

-This is just a solution, but you really could just nest everything in a table.
-I do not think this counts as a real life solution for obvious reasons.
+This is just a solution, but you could nest everything in a table.
+I do not think this counts as a real-life solution for obvious reasons.

 4: Using the table layout option